allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 ```

 Only a few things have changed in comparision to the basic version of this component.
-New function _mapStateToProps_ is responsible for mapping the Redux state (the content of our box) to props of our component.
+New function _mapStateToProps_ is responsible for mapping the Redux state to props of our component.
 The second function _mapDispatchToProps_ is responsible for assigning Redux actions to component properties.
 With these actions the component is able to change the state managed by Redux
 (in this case the component can change the user's _email_ using the _updateEmail_ action).

 Instead of read-only text containing the user's _email_ address, an editable _Textfield_ has appeared.
-Now, when _email_ is changed, the _updateEmail_ action is triggered and _email_ is changed in Redux box.
+Now, when _email_ is changed, the _updateEmail_ action is dispatched and _email_ is changed in Redux store.

 The last change in the component implementation is the use of the _connect_ function from Redux,
-thanks to which our component is connected to our box.
+thanks to which our component is connected to global application state.

 However, for the component to be able to work with Redux, we need to provide a Redux store in our application.
 And this is done as follows: